Chinese Roast Chicken - Part 1

 3. Cover with cling film and let marinate in the fridge either overnight if possible or a minimum of 4 hours

-I like to serve this alongside a side of stir-fried mixed greens with garlic, along with a side of egg-fried vegetable rice.
+I like to serve this alongside a side of stir-fried mixed greens with garlic, along with a side of egg-fried vegetable rice or my favourite sesame noodles.